siliataider/UHI-for-ROOT/README.md

 ## 🚦 Ready to Start?

 This session runs on [SWAN](https://swan.web.cern.ch/swan/), CERN’s cloud-based analysis platform.

 👉 Open the project by [clicking here](https://cern.ch/swanserver/cgi-bin/go?projurl=https://github.com/siliataider/UHI-for-ROOT.git) and follow the instructions in the notebook.

-🌟 Let’s make histogramming easier and more intuitive!
+🌟 Step by step, making histogramming easier and more intuitive!